-Notice here that the low-skilled workers' unemployment rate increases and their wages fall but we cannot determine whether labour market tightness increases or falls in the high-skilled sector.
+Notice here that we cannot determine whether labour market tightness increases or fall in the high-skilled sector.
 The reason is that despite the fact that discrimination directly tends to reduce labour market tightness in the high-skilled sector, the negative impact on wages has a positive impact on labour market tightness.
-This also implies that we cannot determine whether the proportion of natives among the high and low-skilled workers increases or falls.